-Nathan Omland, left, and Gerrard Minnis get ready to test
+Nathan Omland, left, and Gerrard Minnis get ready to test their ROV. |

 Woodall’s first remotely operated vehicle building lab is a study in ocean engineering and environmental sampling.
 It calls for students to design, build and test a small ROV that will collect underwater samples - in this case, objects representing crabs and filter feeders - which were placed at the bottom of pools during labs that took place on the Daytona Beach Campus and at the Edgewater and DeLand YMCAs.